-If you truly want an Egyptian shopping experience, you must visit the heart of Cairo at the Khan El Khalili Bazaar.
+If you truly want an Egyptian shopping experience and mingle with real Egyptian locals, you must visit the heart of Cairo at the Khan El Khalili Market and Bazaar.

 Khan El Khalili was originally designed to be a market for both locals and incoming merchants.
 People from all around the world would gather in this place to trade both handcrafted items and imports.
 Tents would be set up where merchants and shoppers alike would join in on a brisk and prosperous trading time.
 Eventually tents gave way to more permanent structures, and those permanent structures continued to grow and have formed part of today’s bazaar.